uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 Make the table.

 1. Use the data in "Format_IDs" in the Frequency spreadsheet.
-2. If it isn't already, sort the column File_IDs largest to smallest.
+2. If it isn't already, sort the column Files largest to smallest.
 3. Decide on the smallest number to include.
 Aim for 10 or fewer formats, and a number where there is a bigger gap between it and the next smallest compared to the gaps between the larger numbers.
 It was 70,000 in 2021 and 2023.
-4. Copy the Format_Identification and File_IDs columns to the report, leaving them sorted by File_IDs.
+4. Copy the Format_Identification and Files columns to the report, leaving them sorted by Files.

 Also update the number and percentage of format identifications that appear fewer than 10 times, which is the smallest range in "Format_ID_Ranges", and compare the results to the previous analysis report.